HL7/davinci-alerts/source/pages/guidance.md

 This structure can be formally defined using one of two alternate FHIR objects:

 1. The [MessageDefinition] and [GraphDefinition] resources.
-The GraphDefinition is referenced by the MessageDefinition and it defines the links between the all resources that are contained within the message.
+The GraphDefinition is referenced by the MessageDefinition and it defines the links between the all resources that are contained within the messaging bundle.

     [Example Da Vinci Notification MessageDefinition](MessageDefinition-admit-1.html)

     [Example Da Vinci Notification GraphDefinition](GraphDefinition-admit-1.html)

-2. Profiling the Bundle Resource and each of the resources.
+2. [Profiling] the Bundle Resource and each of the resources.

     [Example Da Vinci Notification Message Bundle Profile](StructureDefinition-Profile-message-admit-01.html)